 In this work, we carry out a detailed broadband spectral and timing study of the newly discovered low-mass BHXRB Swift~J1727.8--1613 using multi-mission observations from NICER, NuSTAR, AstroSat, and Insight-HXMT during two distinct spectral states: the HIMS and SIMS.
 We demonstrate that the spectral data up to 78 keV in the HIMS requires models with two physically distinct thermal Comptonizing regions.
 Unlike previous studies in the LHS, our analysis of the extended broadband spectrum up to $200$ keV reveals that the hard X-ray tail in the HIMS becomes prominent only above $\sim100$ keV.
-This spectral behavior cannot be accounted for by thermal Comptonization alone and instead requires a hybrid Comptonization model involving both thermal and non-thermal electron populations, underscoring the complex nature of the corona.
+This spectral behavior cannot be accounted for by thermal Comptonization alone and instead requires a hybrid Comptonization model that incorporates both thermal and non-thermal electron populations, underscoring the corona's complexity.
 We also show that the disk-corona geometry evolves significantly across the two observations.
-Utilizing broadband X-ray data in the SIMS, we estimate key parameters such as mass and spin of the black hole, disk inclination, and source distance using different models for the accretion disk, and examine the model dependence of these parameters.
-In addition, we investigate the variability properties of the source in both the HIMS and SIMS through a detailed analysis of the power density spectra (PDS) and rms–energy spectra.
+Using broadband X-ray data in SIMS, we estimate key parameters such as the black hole's mass and spin, and the disk inclination angle, using different accretion disk models and examine the model dependence of these parameters.
+In addition, we investigate the variability properties of the source in both HIMS and SIMS through detailed analyses of power density spectra (PDS) and rms–energy spectra.
 The paper is organized as follows.
 Section~\ref{sec:observation} describes the observations and data reduction.
 In Section~\ref{sec:Analysis and Results}, we present the results from our spectral and timing analysis.
 We discuss the implications of our findings in Section~\ref{sec:discussion}, and summarize our conclusions in Section~\ref{sec:conclusion}.